wirebits/BlueStorm/README.md

 # Key Features
 - Simple and clean menu.
+- Support keyboard interrupts.
 - Show scanned bluetooth devices in a borderless table.
+- Show bluetooth interfaces and its status and select to use that interface.
 - Simple and clean interface for deauthentication attack on target device.

 # OS Support